willie68/cel-service/README.md

 }
 ```

-because you can't compare an float (which is `data.index` because in json every number is a float) with an int literal.
+because you can't compare an float (in the expression) with an int literal.
 (1 in cel is an int literal)

 see the cel project for further information. (https://opensource.google/projects/cel)

 ## Example gPRC

 The service also expose a grpc server (with the default port 50051 with TSL).
 The definition of the service and the models you can find in the api folder (cel-service.proto)

+Be aware, because of https://github.com/google/cel-go/issues/203 in gRPC numeric parameters in the context are always interpreted as float.
+In the example above  the expression should that be

+int(data.index) == 1

+The problem here is that you can't use the same expression for both HTTP JSON and gRPC.